About Us

 If you are ever in the area, stop in for a visit.
 We work out of a barn on the original farmstead that was built in the late 1800's.
 We enjoy restoring and keeping history alive.
 "They just don't make them like they used to!"

-Thank you, from Mark, Victor and Robert Korves
+Thank you, from Victor, Mark and Tyler Korves

 Our History